ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usbd_examples_unused.md

 ##### Source Files

-- `Audio.c` contains the main C function that initializes the board hardware and the USB Device Component.
+- `Audio.c` contains the application main thread which initializes the USB Device Component.
 - The file **USBD_User_ADC_0.c** is an code template that needs to be adapted to board audio hardware.
 Refer to
   \ref usbd_adcFunctions for details about these template functions.